reverentgeek/node-weight-tracker/docs/blog-post.md

 Before we begin, let's first check some requirements.

 * [Node.js](https://nodejs.org/) version 12.x or higher.
 * [A PostgreSQL database](https://www.postgresql.org/).
-This can be installed locally using Docker.
+If you don't already have PostgreSQL, you can install it using Docker.
 More details on this later in the tutorial!
 * [A free Okta developer account](https://developer.okta.com/) for account registration, login, and security.

 ## Create Your Node.js Project